appdotnet/object-metadata/annotations/net.bookitics.bookrating.md

 Also the standard hashtag mechanism is used to tag book ratings in order to define to which genres the rated books belongs.

-As it is currently not possible to search for posts containing specific annotation values, the post text contains the author and title of the book.
-Book ratings created based on another book rating also have a [net.bookitics.book.XXXXXX](net.bookitics.book.XXXXXX.md) annotation.
+The post text contains:
+  * As much of the author and title of the book as fits into the post text
+  * As much of the first paragraph of the review as fits into the post text
+  * Five stars that reflect the rating of the app by being filled or empty (e.g. ★★★☆☆) which is also a link to bookitics.net showing the full text of the review
+  * The tags given by the user

 <!-- provide at least one example of what your annotation might look like in the wild -->
 ## Example